reedperry/moneta/README.md

-SlickBudget is a project for personal budget management and tracking.
+Moneta is a project for personal expense/budget tracking.